d-kozak/sudoku-solver/architecture.md

 I decided to use two different representations of the puzzle.
 Since they represent the same entity, I decided to create a common abstraction [SudokuPuzzle](src/main/kotlin/io/dkozak/sudoku/model/SudokuPuzzle.kt) above them to share some high level operations between them.
 * [SimpleSudokuPuzzle](src/main/kotlin/io/dkozak/sudoku/model/SimpleSudokuPuzzle.kt)
 This is the most direct approach how to represent the puzzle.
-It uses a two dimensional integer array, where each cell either has a value from interval 1 to 9 or -1 signalling an empty cell.
-Once cell needs constant amount of space -> 1 integer and there is _PuzzleSize^2_ such cells, therefore the total size in memory is _PuzzleSize^2_.
+It uses a two dimensional byte array, where each cell either has a value from interval 1 to 9 or -1 signalling an empty cell.
+Since puzzle size is 9, byte, with possible values from -128  to 127, is big enough.
+Once cell needs constant amount of space -> 1 byte and there is _PuzzleSize^2_ such cells, therefore the total size in memory is _PuzzleSize^2_.
 Reads and writes take _O(1)_ time.
 * [OptionsAwareSudokuPuzzle](src/main/kotlin/io/dkozak/sudoku/model/OptionsAwareSudokuPuzzle.kt)
 When solving the puzzle, the question "Which value can be assigned to a specific cell?" has to be answered many times.
 Therefore, I decided to create a second